|Ulysses dropped off these tangerines. Tom will eat them when they ripen.|

 “Sightings from the Veranda in Costa Rica”

 |Tom took this beautiful photo in the early morning as the moon was setting.
 Nice job!|

-Its been nagging at us to get to work to purchase the clothing we’ll need for the upcoming Antarctica cruise.
+It’s been nagging at us to get to work to purchase the clothing we’ll need for the upcoming Antarctica cruise.
 These days, neither of us cares to shop especially considering we’re stuck with whatever we buy.
-Returning items that don’t fit aren’t an option due to our lifestyle.
+Returning items that don’t fit isn’t an option due to our lifestyle.